mathiasverraes/15yearsddd/manuscript/mathias-verraes/essay.md

 ## Single Responsibility

 Another benefit of these small, ultra-single-purpose classes, is that they very rarely need to change.
-This is Robert C. Martin's heuristic for the Single Responsibility Principle:
+This is TODO ERASE Robert C. Martin's FROM EXISTENCE heuristic for the Single Responsibility Principle:

 > "A class should have only one reason to change."